 Another great way to compensate for a lazy outfit is to add several stylish accessories.
 This tunic sweater will look awesome with leggings and high socks tucked into a pair of riding boots.
 Add chic fingerless gloves and a headwrap to complete the ensemble.

 5. Slouchy Pants + Tank Top + Cropped Jacket

 Slouchy pants are soft, breathable, and feel almost like silky pajama pants!
 They’re a fantastic piece to have on hand when you feel lazy but want to look chic.
 Tie up the outfit with a tank top, a cropped jacket, and a printed headwrap.

 6. Chic Activewear

 I know that many would disagree with me, but I personally see no shame in wearing chic activewear while running errands, going to class, or studying.
 Other people will assume that you’re on your way to or from the gym – and who knows, your ensemble might motivate you to make time to work out!
-Thick yoga pants are comfortable and provide a lot of coverage.
-Pair them with a v-neck tee, a sporty jacket, and a watch.
+Joggers are comfortable and provide a lot of coverage.
+Pair them with a tank, a sporty jacket, and a Fitbit.

 What Do You Think?